Spoofed Phone number

 Please contact us immediately and provide a description of the fraudulent activity and a telephone number where you can be reached during the day.
-You may email or call Monday through Friday from 8am to 5pm at (907) 228-4474 or toll free at (800) 478-6101.
+You may email us at [email protected] or call (907) 228-4401 (leave message after business hours).

 Beware of automated "robo-calls" claiming you owe money for services of some kind.
 Don't stay on the line or press any buttons to connect to a representative.
 The best response is to just hang up!
 They're scam callers attempting to obtain your personal information or gain access to your computer.
 For more information on how to deal with these calls, visit this FTC website: https://www.consumer.ftc.gov/articles/how-spot-avoid-and-report-tech-support-scams